M2vH/websitetest/index.md

 ```

 ## use a link to raw github file to display svg-file

 the raw file is found here: https://raw.githubusercontent.com/M2vH/websitetest/gh-pages/assets/svg/mytest.svg

-### the svg is displayed on the github page
+### the svg should be displayed on the github page

-We use `?sanitize=true` at the end of the link pointing to the raw file .
+We use `?sanitize=true` at the end of the link to point to the raw file.
+The svg will be displayed on gh-pages website as well.

 ![https://raw.githubusercontent.com/M2vH/websitetest/gh-pages/assets/svg/mytest.svg](https://raw.githubusercontent.com/M2vH/websitetest/gh-pages/assets/svg/mytest.svg?sanitize=true)

-markdown looks like this
+The markdown looks like this

 ```markdown